pmagaz/webassembly-rust/README.md

 ## Installation & Running

-Once you have cloned repository, install dependencies and launch the server.
+Once you have cloned repository, install dependencies and launch the development server with the examples.

 ```
 $ npm install / yarn install